On the Waters

 On the Waters is the second album by Bread, released in July 1970 on Elektra Records.
 The album peaked at No. 12 on the US Billboard Top LPs chart and No. 34 on the UK Albums chart.
 On the Waters was certified Gold in the US by the RIAA.

 Critical reception

-Stephen Thomas Erlewine of AllMusic said, "Of course, this is hardly a hard rock record, but it's a first-class Californian pop record, one that is as blissful as a sunset when it lays back, and as incandescent as a day at the beach when the tempo is sprightly."
+Stephen Thomas Erlewine of AllMusic said, "Of course, this is hardly a hard rock record, but it's a first-class Californian pop record, one that is as blissful as a sunset when it lays [sic] back, and as incandescent as a day at the beach when the tempo is sprightly."